TheGigaMaster/Personal-BL3-mods/Weapon Overhaul/README.md

   - Shotguns
     - Reflux  = -12.5%
     - Hellwalker = -10%
 - Tediore is back!
 Almost every Tediore weapon got a 50%+ damage buff.
-These will be fine tuned as time goes on.
+These will be fine tuned as time goes on and feedback is given/collected.

 # Known Issues